Michael Stivic: "Meathead"

 Beginning with their first meeting, Archie routinely refers to Michael by the derogatory nickname "Meathead", as seen in a flashback in the second-season episode "Mike Meets Archie".
-In Archie's own words, it means "dead from the neck up".
+In Archie's own words, it means "dead from the neck up.
+Meat...head."

 A later episode of All in the Family reveals that Archie Bunker himself was referred to as "Meathead" in his youth.

 Norman Lear said his father used to call him "Meathead".